brainstormforce/astra-widgets/README.md

 ## Changelog ##

 ### 1.2.7 ###
-- Fix: Handled PHP notice when $instance variable is empty.
+- Fix: Handled PHP Notice in Customizer When We Add Astra List Icons Widget.

 ### 1.2.6 ###
 - Improvement: Hardened the security of plugin.